GeorgieEggleton/ski_school/README.md

 - Previous order history is not suitably styled for mobile devices.
 -	There is a small point between the desktop and the mobile view where there text is the wrong size, I believe this only happens in DevTools responsive mode when pulling the screen size in.
 On all mobile devices I have tested it displays correctly.

+# Future Features
+I had initially intended to include the option to book add ons such as lift passes and equipment hire but due to the time restrictions was unable to add this.
+I think this would be a nice feature to add in the future